dubiacc/docs/en/geographical-heresies.md

 forms of Protestantism that emphasized God's transcendence over papal authority - perhaps echoing earlier anti-hierarchical tendencies.

-Your geographical heresy theory works remarkably well for Islam!
-The pattern of early Islamic sects persisting in specific regions and influencing later theological developments is even more pronounced than in Christianity.

 ## Early Islamic Heresies and Their Geographic Distribution

 ### Kharijites (7th century)